Volunteer Doula Service

 A doula is trained to give one-on-one support to women in labor.
 She provides non-medical physical and emotional care to the birthing mother and may also lend a hand with communications between the mother, her family and the hospital staff.

-Doulas are not midwives (see Midwifery Service for information on delivering with a midwife).
-A doula’s expertise is in offering comfort and reassurance.
-Her presence helps a laboring woman to feel safe and confident throughout labor, delivery and the immediate postpartum period.
-Help with comfort measures such as relaxation, breathing, massage and positioning means the mother’s partner can play an active support role with more confidence.
+Doulas are not midwives (see Midwifery Service for information on delivering with a midwife), and do not replace the mother's partner.
+A doula's expertise is in offering comfort and reassurance.
+Her care helps a laboring woman to feel safe and confident throughout labor, delivery and the immediate postpartum period.
+By assisting with comfort measures such as relaxation, breathing, massage, and positioning, a doula can also help the mother’s partner play an active support role at the level he or she is confident.

 Doula care has been proven to decrease: